 Before the game even started, the matchup between programs located extremely close to one another in South Florida was heated.
 With the University of Miami in Coral Gables just eight miles away from Florida International University, a lot of players were familiar with one another and had long histories.

 Once the game began, it was obvious there was going to be an issue.
-Aa lot of trash talking took place among the teams throughout the first half and into the third quarter.
+A lot of trash talking took place among the teams throughout the first half and into the third quarter.
 That's when things exploded.

 Miami vs. FIU Fight

 With nine minutes remaining in the third quarter, Miami quarterback Kyle Wright threw a touchdown pass to fullback James Bryant, extending the Hurricane lead to 13-0.
 Bryant received an unsportsmanlike conduct penalty for his celebration, which surely didn't help the hostile atmosphere already brewing.

 On the following extra point, there was pushing and shoving along the line of scrimmage as kicker Jon Peattie made the point-after try.
 The shoving entered into the backfield and was the true start of the brawl when Chris Smith, a defensive back from FIU, body-slammed Miami holder Matt Perrelli.

 The attack on Perrelli and Peattie led to offensive lineman getting involved, and both sidelines cleared.
 Once the rest of the players from each team got involved, things escalated at an immeasurable speed.

 Most Notable Incidents